UrbanOS-Public/soap_to_rest/README.md

 ```

 ### Calling the application
-The app takes a json body as either a POST.
+The app takes a json body as a POST request.
+In addition to this example, the app provides Swagger documentation if you navigate to `localhost:5000/docs` in your browser.

 ```bash
 curl --location --request POST 'localhost:5000/api/v1/wsdl' \